-The results highlight, that the application of a fixed statistical attenuation due to clutter significantly reduces the required separation distance.
+The results highlight that the application of a fixed statistical attenuation due to clutter significantly reduces the required separation distance.

 Here a reduction of the maximum separation distance from 9.3 km (left) to 4.7 km (right) is seen, almost half the distance compared to representative clutter applied.
 This could lead to potential interference in the ES receiver.